artste/testcell/README.md

     "'a' is not polluting global scope"

-If you’re just interested in seeing what will be executed, but actually not executing it, you ca use `dryrun` option:
+If you’re just interested in seeing what will be executed, but actually not executing it, you can use `dryrun` option:

 ``` python
 %%testcell dryrun